sebastiannordby/sebastiannordby/README.md

+Hello 👋🏼
-Hello 👋🏼 </br>I'm Sebastian🧙
+</br>I'm Sebastian🧙
 </br>A fullstack developer based in Norway.
-Currently i'm working at ECIT WLCOM AS based in Jessheim/Gardermoen, and simultaneously taking a bachelor's degree at Høyskolen Kristiania 🎓
+</br>Currently i'm working at ECIT WLCOM AS based in Jessheim/Gardermoen, and simultaneously taking a bachelor's degree at Høyskolen Kristiania 🎓

 Normal everyday stack:
 - C# & ASP.Net/Core